Prior to Self Government in 1989 the Commonwealth managed all land in the ACT.

-The National Land areas administered by the NCA include the National Triangle, Lake Burley Griffin and parts of the foreshore, Anzac Parade and Diplomatic Missions in Yarralumla, Deakin, O'Malley and Curtin.
+The areas of National Land areas administered by the Authority include the National Triangle, Lake Burley Griffin and parts of the foreshore, Anzac Parade and Diplomatic Missions in Yarralumla, Deakin, Curtin and O'Malley.
 These areas have been declared for the special purpose of Canberra as the National Capital.

 National Land managed by the National Capital Authority and other agencies

 The Central National Area map include the National Triangle, Lake Burley Griffin and areas around Yarralumla (Diplomatic Estate).
 Click on >> for the legend.

 One hundred and ten foreign missions are represented in the national capital.
 Seventy leases have been issued to foreign missions over sites on which chanceries, consulate facilities and head of mission residences have been constructed or are proposed.

 The diplomatic missions maintain the formal relationships between Australia and the governments of other nations.
 Some missions are known as embassies and others, those which belong to the Commonwealth, are known as High Commissions.

 The NCA's management of the diplomatic estate involves the sale and issue of Crown leases for diplomatic purposes, rent collection, lease variations, development compliance and approval, and lease compliance.
 These Crown leases are issued under the Leases (Special Purposes) Ordinance 1925.

 The NCA encourages foreign governments to design their missions to reflect their country's national architectural style.
 This practice is quite unique and allows the embassy to be easily identified by visitors to the National Capital.